christophergaughan/progenitor-glycosylation-scanner/README.md

 **The Pattern:** 1 documented + 5 undocumented = **6 total predictions >40**

-This suggests scanner detects **3x more** glycosylation sites than currently documented!
+This suggests the scanner detects **3x more** glycosylation sites than currently documented!

 ### Validation Interpretation